Medical Students

 • Rehabilitation Experience

-• Outpatient clinic and procedure-based physical medicine and rehabilitation experience, led by Dr. Guo.
+• Outpatient clinic and procedure-based physical medicine and rehabilitation experience, led by Dr. H. Michael Guo.

-If you are a Duke medical student interested in an experience in musculoskeletal care during Discovery, we would love to have you join us!
+If you are a Duke medical student interested in experiencing musculoskeletal care during Discovery, we would love to have you join us!
 This program is for current Duke students only.
-Please get in touch with Kendall Bradley, MD, with your name, availability dates, and the pathway you want to pursue.
-Please get in touch with Ben Alman, MD, if Dr. Bradley is unavailable due to anticipated parental leave this summer.
+Please contact Kendall Bradley, MD, with your name, availability dates, and the pathway you want to pursue.

 Ortho 222C: Orthopaedic Surgery Experience